open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 For versions that are a closed range, instrumentations should prefer to specify the supported versions of the instrumented package as `>=x.y.z <w` to promote consistency and readability across the code-base.

-If Instrumentations supports just one major version of the instrumented package, it can specify the version range as `^x.y.z` or `^x` which are equivalent but more readable.
+If an instrumentation supports just one major version of the instrumented package, it can specify the version range as `^x.y.z` or `^x`, which are equivalent but more readable.

 Instrumentations for Node.js internal modules can specify version range of `['*']`.